strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 details.

 :::note
-If another serialization format, such as Protobuf is a requirement for you, please [contact us](/05-contact/index.md).
+If another serialization format, such as Protobuf, is a requirement for you, please [contact us](/05-contact/index.md).
 :::

 ### Simple Schemas {#simpleschema}

-*Simple Schemas* are a STRM Privacy defined format that is used to create compatible Avro schemas without needing to understand the complexity of Avro or Json-schema schemas.
-Through regular Json or even YAML, you can define the shape of your data, while we interpret and abstract away the complexities for translating to the underlying Avro format we use.
-We estimate that the vast majority of usecases will prefer these over manual Avro or Json-Schema creation.
+*Simple Schemas* is a format defined at STRM Privacy, that is used to create compatible Avro schemas without needing to understand the complexity of Avro or JSON-schema schemas.
+Through regular JSON or YAML, you can define the shape of your data, while the complexities are abstracted away.
+The Simple Schema is translated into Avro, which is the default format used at STRM Privacy.
+The estimate is, that the vast majority of use cases will prefer these over manual Avro or JSON-schema creation.

-Simple Schema *can not be used* in the following cases:
+Simple Schema *cannot be used* in the following cases:

-- you already have a Kafka infrastructure with Avro or Json-Schema integration (such as [Confluent](https://confluent.io)).
+- you already have a Kafka infrastructure with Avro or JSON-schema integration (such as [Confluent](https://confluent.io)).

-- you aim to use Avro or Json-Schema schemas with complexities that are outside the scope of Simple Schema.
+- you aim to use Avro or JSON-schema schemas with complexities that are outside the scope of Simple Schema.
 These complexities are mostly the `union` types.
-These Union types cannot be defined as PII or masked fields in any case.

 See [here](/02-concepts/02-data-contracts/01-simple-schemas.md) for details on how Simple Schema works.

-## Contracts {#contracts}
+## Data Contracts {#contracts}

 In order to guarantee that data that is sent to STRM Privacy adheres to the rules defined by your organization, events must conform to an *event